josepramon/tfm-api/README.md

 - It starts the mongo server used by the API and redis used to cache stuff (like the JWT).
 - It monitors the server files, so whenever changed, the files are linted, tested and the server is restarted.

+## Initial administrator creation:

+Run `node ./util/createUser.js` to create the initial administrator.
+This script can also be used to create agents and regular users (only for testing purposes, regular users and agents should be registered in with the apps).